Dealing with Early Pregnancy Emotional Changes

-The emotional ups and downs of the first two months often continue into the third month.
+The up and down early pregnancy emotional changes of the first two months often continue into the third month.
 The good news is that the level of pregnancy hormones in your blood will probably peak during this month, meaning at least their side effects won’t get any worse.
 For most women, the “constant” PMS feeling will begin to diminish by the end of twelve weeks.
 Other feelings you may have include:

-- Antsy.
-It’s common at this stage of pregnancy to feel eager to get into “real” pregnancy, where you look pregnant and feel the baby moving.
+One of the common early pregnancy emotional changes is to feel eager to get into “real” pregnancy, where you look pregnant and feel the baby moving.
 Waiting is especially hard if you’re feeling out of sorts.